 3. If you can’t make the required payments, your credit record will be blemished for several years.
 Delinquencies will remain on your credit record for seven years, and if you declare full bankruptcy(i.e., Chapter 7), it will stay on your credit record for 10 years.

 4. Worst of all, excessive credit use can cause severe financial tensions that may wreck a marriage.

 Before you make a decision to incur debt for any reason, ask yourself the following questions, in addition to applicable scripture-based questions (see our article entitled “OK To Use Credit?”):

-1. Do I need to make the purchase now or can I postpone the purchase until I have the cash?
+1. Do I need to make the purchase now or can I postpone the purchase until I have the money?

 2. What will be the total cost of using credit, and am I both willing and able to pay the cost?
 To answer this question, consider the following:

-- Am I sufficiently confident that I won’t lose my job or have a significant reduction in my pay before the debt is entirely paid?
+- Am I sufficiently confident that I will not lose my job or have a significant reduction in my pay before the debt is entirely paid?

 - Can I make the monthly payments on the debt out of my current income and still have more than enough money left to meet my family’s necessary expenses?
 Keep in mind that your ability to make debt payments will decrease if the prices of food and other necessities increase faster than your income.

 One “rule of thumb” has been that not more than 15% of aftertax income should be used to make credit payments, excluding the mortgage payment.
 However, the merits of any rule of thumb are questioned in a Wall Street Journal article (12-10-93), which stated,